hkmshb/jobscrapper/README.md

 This will:

-- build an image for the **webapp** docker service named `djpgp-webapp` based on the configurations and commands and provided in the `Dockerfile` found in the project root directory.
+- build an image for the **webapp** docker service named `djpgp-webapp` based on the configurations and commands provided in the `Dockerfile` found in the project root directory.
 - start a docker container for the **database** and **webapp** docker services
 - bind the host port `9876` to the postgres port `5432` so that an application like [pgAdmin](https://www.pgadmin.org) installed on the host can be used to view and interact with the database inside the docker container.
 - bind the host port `8888` to the Django development server port `8000` so that the running Django application can be accessed from outside the webapp docker container.
 - create and associate a [volume](https://docs.docker.com/storage/volumes/) named `djpgp-database_data`
-  with the container if one doesn't already exist for the storage of database data files.
+  with the database container if one doesn't already exist for the storage of database data files.
-- create default postgres databases, configure the superuser, and create the application database and user using configured settings in the `.env` file.
+- create default postgres databases, configure the superuser, and create the application database and application user using configured settings in the `.env` file inside the database docker container.

   > **NOTE**: these settings only take effect when the container has no associated volume or when the
   > volume doesn't already have database data files.
 If a volume with database data files already exist,